UP TO 60% OFF BLACK FRIDAY SALE!

 The difference between type 21 and type 22 radiators is important to know to ensure you're buying the correct heater to heat your room properly and efficiently.

-If you’re planning to buy a convector radiator then you’ve probably come across the terms Type 21 and Type 22 - and maybe even Type 11 and Type 33.
-Unless you’ve bought this type of radiator before, or you’re a heating engineer, then you’re probably wondering what the difference is between them.
-If you’re deciding between Type 21 (also known as P+) and Type 22 (also referred to as K2) convector radiators, and unsure which one you should buy, then read on to find our simplified explanation of the difference between them and which one you need.
+If you’re planning to buy a convector radiator, then you’ve probably come across the terms Type 21 and Type 22, and maybe even Type 11 and Type 33.
+Unless you’ve bought this type of radiator before or you’re a heating engineer, then you’re probably wondering what the difference is between them.
+If you’re deciding between Type 21 (also known as P+) and Type 22 (also referred to as K2) convector radiators and are unsure which one you should buy, then read on to find our simplified explanation of the difference between them and which one you need.

 Radiator Types